Book - Text Book, Explanation and Use of The Tables for Measurement of Casks, C.18th to early 19th

 Book Title: Explanation and Use of The Tables for Measurement of Casks

-Brown, hardcover book with dark tape on front cover beside the spine.
-The front inside endpaper has handwritten inscriptions.
-It is taped along its inside edge to the next page.
-Inscriptions are throughout the book.
-The book was once owned by Cornelius Cooke Reed, Portland.
-It is well-worn and has been repaired.
+Brown, hardcover book with gold embossed lines on the spine and dark tape on the front cover beside the spine.
+Handwritten inscriptions are inside the covers and throughout the book.
+The book is well-worn and has several repairs.

 Inscriptions & markings